dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 | [`<DataAnnotationsValidator>`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.dataannotationsvalidator?view=aspnetcore-5.0)                       | Applies validation rules based on Data Annotations at runtime                                                                                                                                                    |
 | [`<ObjectGraphDataAnnotationsValidator>`](https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-5.0#nested-models-collection-types-and-complex-types) | Applies validation rules similar to DataAnnotationsValidator except that it traverses nested properties within an object hierarchy of the given model.
 Note that this need to be added as a separate dependency. |

-Each of the validation components has access to the `EditContext` and they use this to access and validate the `Model`.
-The validators maintain a store of error messages for each field associated with the form.
+Validation components have access to the `EditContext` and use this to access and validate the `Model`.
+The validators write to a store of error messages for each field associated with the form.
 You can see the code for how this is done [here](https://github.com/dotnet/aspnetcore/blob/edc1ca88e17e6cb60a5ea0966d751075d35111b9/src/Components/Forms/src/EditContextDataAnnotationsExtensions.cs#L36).

-Form fields access the [ValidationMessageStore](https://github.com/dotnet/aspnetcore/blob/edc1ca88e17e6cb60a5ea0966d751075d35111b9/src/Components/Forms/src/ValidationMessageStore.cs) to check for errors when determining how to render their own state.
+Form fields then access the [ValidationMessageStore](https://github.com/dotnet/aspnetcore/blob/edc1ca88e17e6cb60a5ea0966d751075d35111b9/src/Components/Forms/src/ValidationMessageStore.cs) when determining how to render their own state.
 The following image shows the Email field highlighted in red, indicating to the user that it is in an invalid state.

 ![](./images/form-validation.jpg)

-In addition to the field state warnings, you can add `ValidationMessage` and `<ValidationSummary>` components to display validation error messages to the user at relevant positions on the form.
-As you may have already guessed, these components also use the message store to gain access to validation messages.
+In addition to the styled warnings, you can add `ValidationMessage` and `ValidationSummary` components to display detailed validation error messages to the user at relevant positions on the form.
+As you may have already guessed, both of these components also access the `ValidationMessageStore` to access error messages.

 ## <a name="extending-validation"></a> Extending Validation Components

-In certain situations, you might want to customize the error styles to conform to our design system.
-For example, suppose you are building your applications with Bootstrap and you might want to any additional classes during validation to show an icon to give a better visual indication to the user.
+In certain situations, you might want to customize the error styles to conform to your design system.
+For example, suppose you're building your applications with Bootstrap.
+You might want to apply Bootstrap styles during validation to improve the user experience.

 ![](./images/form-validation-2.jpg)

-This could be done by extending the `FieldCssClassProvider` and overriding the `GetFieldCssClass` method, which gets triggered when form validation is performed.
-The following [code segment](https://github.com/dneimke/Blazor.Samples/blob/main/Core/BootstrapStyleProvider.cs) shows how easy it is to extend the styling of the form by plugging in a custom style provider.
+This is done by extending the `FieldCssClassProvider` class and overriding the `GetFieldCssClass` method to apply specific styles based on the state of the field.
+The following piece of code shows how easily this is done.

 ```csharp
 public class BootstrapStyleProvider : FieldCssClassProvider